 The TANF monthly average number of cases for a stratum should be estimated on the basis of past caseload sizes and trends.
 The Division's Coordinator of Research and Statistics is responsible for these estimates.
 Typically, simple linear trend projection models are used for caseload estimates.
-However, any known circumstances, such as policy or economic changes that would considerably change caseload sizes, also should will be taken into account considered in making the estimate.
+However, any known circumstances, such as policy or economic changes that would considerably change caseload sizes, will be considered in making the estimate.